 RFA PRAISES BIPARTISAN LAWMAKERS FOR PROMOTING EVIDENCE-BASED POLICYMAKING

-“Results for America applauds and supports the passage of the Evidence-Based Policymaking Commission Act.
-This bill would create a Commission to provide recommendations to make data more open, transparent, and accessible so that both the public and private sectors can improve government services and produce better results for all Americans.
-The bipartisan support for the bill reflects the growing consensus across the country for investing taxpayer dollars in what works.
+“Results for America applauds the introduction of the Evidence-Based Policymaking Commission Act of 2015.
+This bill would make data more open, transparent, and accessible so that both the public and private sector can improve government services and produce better results for all Americans.
+The bipartisan support for the bill reflects a growing consensus that we’ve seen building across the country.
 We call this a Moneyball approach to governing because policymakers are using data, evidence, and evaluation to make more informed decisions to improve the lives of young people, their families, and communities.”

-The Obama administration also has expressed support for the Commission.
-The administration’s FY17 budget request included $10 million to improve the work of the Census Bureau, which would include creating a commission focused on realizing the potential of administrative data.
+The Obama administration has also expressed support for the Commission.
+The FY16 budget request included $10 million to improve the work of the Census Bureau, which would include creating a commission focused on realizing the potential of administrative data.
+The commission would make recommendations for how to make additional administrative data available for evaluation and other statistical uses, while ensuring data security and fully protecting privacy and confidentiality.